Jonahrahn/Mission-to-Mars/README.md

 - Add Bootstrap 3 components to change the design

 ![image_name](scrape.png)
-- Here we see the frontpage of the web app which shows the desing elements added
+- Here we see the front page of the web app which shows the design elements added

 ![image_name](hemispeheres.png)
-- Here we see the images that have been scraped to be displayed in the flask app
+- Here we see the images that have been scraped to be displayed in the Flask app

 ## Summary:
-In the app.py, we setup the flask, mongo and the app routes to scrape the images and titles.
-First off the websraping file scraping.py is called to scrape all of the images and added to a dictionary.
-Once the images and titles have been stored, we can upload them to the flask app to be displayed via index.html.
-In the final part of the project, I decided to modify the color sheme of some of the elements of the page to make match the scraped images.
+In the app.py, we set up the flask, mongo, and app routes to scrape the images and titles.
+First off the websraping file scraping.py is called to scrape all of the images and add them to a dictionary.
+Once the images and titles have been stored, we can upload them to the Flask app to be displayed via index.html.
+In the final part of the project, I decided to modify the color scheme of some of the elements of the page to match the scraped images.